Micaelee/Chomp-Game/README.md

 download FaceOSC app from https://github.com/kylemcdonald/ofxFaceTracker/downloads

-Chomp — game by Micaelee Hanson mhanson@ecuad.ca
+Chomp — game by Micaelee Hanson

 Try to eat as many donuts and tacos as possible but avoid eating the shoes and fish bones!
 Player’s physical movements control the motion of an animated mouth within the game, which